peterudu/battling-ships/README.md

 The user is asked to make a guess of the row number and column letter which together make up the coordinate of a targeted ship position.

-If the user guess wrongly it is marked as a "-" on the players board and if the guess is correct it is marked as a "X" on the board.
+If the user guesses wrongly it is marked as a "-" on the players board and if the guess is correct it is marked as a "X" on the board.

 The user has the 10 possible turn to make 3 correct guesses and if he achieves that the game is won.